-Climate Action Committee: a joint committee is being established to ensure an effective localgovernment response for our region.
+Climate Action Committee: a joint committee is being established to ensure an effective local-government response for our region.
 Its first meeting is planned for December 2020.
+Its objectives include development of a regional Climate Action Plan for adoption by the member councils.